The world has changed and so have your customers:

 Support & Grow

 What separates the customer lifecycle from a traditional marketing funnel is the focus on the customer after they make a purchase.
-In this stage, the risk includes asking customers to become advocates prior to making sure they’ve been successful (as they define it) with your product.
+In this stage, the risk includes asking customers to become advocates before making sure they’ve been successful (as they define it) with your product.

 You can spend a lot of time and money executing the right tactics, but when they’re misaligned, it can give you the feeling of constantly plugging holes in your business, running around trying to make incremental improvements instead of addressing the core issue: discovering exactly what type of need you are meeting for your ideal customer.